Tale of Tales (2015 film): Development

 According to Matteo Garrone, he was drawn to Giambattista Basile's stories for their mixture of the real and the unreal, and because he found the themes in many of them to still be highly relevant.
 Garrone had previously been best known for employing a naturalist style in films such as Gomorrah, but argued that all his previous films also have a fairytale aspect to their narratives.
 An important source of inspiration was Francisco Goya's Los caprichos collection of etchings.
 For Garrone, they encapsulated the mood of Basile's tales.

-Tale of Tales had a budget corresponding to USD$14.5 million.
+Tale of Tales had a budget corresponding to US$14.5 million.
 It was produced through Garrone's company Archimede Film, with co-production support from France's Le Pact and Britain's Recorded Picture Company.
 It received financing from Rai Cinema and additional support from MiBACT and Eurimages.

 Filming

 Principal photography commenced on 15 May 2014 and lasted four months.
 The film was shot entirely on location in various parts of Italy, including Naples (Royal Palace, Palace of Capodimonte and its gardens); Apulia's Castel del Monte (octagonal castle appears in the poster near Vincent Cassel), Gioia del Colle (in particular the throne room), Laterza, Mottola, Statte; Sicily's Donnafugata Castle (gothic castle, stone labyrinth and gardens) and Gole dell'Alcantara in Alcantara (mainly scenes of sea dragon); Abruzzo's Castello di Roccascalegna (appears in the poster with Castel del Monte); Tuscany's Moorish castle of Sammezzano, the towns of Sorano and Sovana (tuff caves); and Lazio (Bosco del Sasseto in Viterbo).
 "The movie is an epic tribute to the history of fairytales with great care to the style of their portrayal.
 The very locations reflect the director’s intention to create an artificial truth, a realistic craftsmanship.
 All locations had to be real but look as if the settings had been recreated in a studio set."